CopernicaMarketingSoftware/Documentation/Yothalot/php-result.md

-# Information about the mapreduce job
+# Information about the result objects

 When you run your mapreduce job you are obviously mostly interested in the result of the job.
 However, mapreduce jobs may take a long time and it may